 Every year in March/April following the tax year, a resident will receive either a pre-printed tax assessment or an information letter from the Danish tax authorities.
 If the pre-printed tax assessment does not contain the correct taxable income or deductions, corrections must be returned to the tax authorities by 1 May at the latest.
 The filing deadline may be extended to 1 July.

 If the individual receives an information letter instead of a pre-printed tax return, the tax return must be filed no later than 1 July following the tax year.

 If the individual has foreign income (such as rental income, salary, shares, or a house abroad), one or more special tax forms must be filed.
-Foreign wealth must also be declared on a separate tax form.

 Non-resident individuals only have to declare Danish source income in their Danish tax return.

 What are the current income tax rates for residents and non-residents in Denmark?

 |Taxable income bracket||Marginal tax rate including labor market tax*|

 * Including voluntary church tax of an average of 0.92 percent and based on an average municipality tax rate.
 The marginal tax rate may vary approximately +/- 1-2 percentage point depending on which municipality the taxpayer lives in.
 The calculation of the marginal tax rate includes the taxable value of a mandatory employment allowance.
 The allowance is maximized to DKK37,200 (2019) for employed individuals.
 Please note that

 Taxation is based on categories of income.
 For example, interest is classified as investment income, and employment income is classified as personal income.
 Different tax rates apply to the different categories.
 The 2019 tax rates are as follows.

 Local tax rates vary, but the average local tax rate for 2019 is approximately 24,93 percent in average, excluding voluntary church tax.